yam-ai/yamflow-doc/pipelining.rst

 Label Data
 ==========

-This activity labels the data points for supervised ML.
+In this activity, the data are labeled to support the supervised ML.
 (For unsupervised ML, this step may be skipped.)
 The labeling process often involves manual labeling but can also be automated in some use cases.